 Please remember to include your little angels in your booking to avoid the unnecessary trouble of having to re-book your flights.

-We know that these precious bundles of joy need a lot of stuff, so they are entitled to 1 free checked bag weighing up to 20kg plus a collapsible pushchair and a child car seat for free.
+We know that these precious bundles of joy need a lot of stuff, for 15% of the adult fare (excl.
+VAT and airport taxes) they also are entitled to 1 free checked bag weighing up to 20kg plus a collapsible pushchair and a child car seat for free.
 No additional bags may be purchased for infants.

 Should you need an oxygen aid call our Contact Centre at least 72 hours prior to your flight to make arrangements as no personal cylinders are allowed on board.
 An INCAD form has to be completed by the traveller’s doctor with the amount of oxygen required which may be provided on board only.
 Please note no requests for oxygen can be done over a weekend or public holiday.